WarpWing/blog/src/content/posts/NYT-AISuicide.md

 > Cover image source: [Source](https://www.polygon.com/2017/10/11/16455282/blade-runner-2049-analysis-ana-de-armas-fantasy-girl)

 :::caution
-Please be advised that this blog post touches on topics on self harm.
-If you are ever experiencing suicidal thoughts, please call or text 988 to speak with a counselor.
+Please be advised that this blog post centers around self harm and suicide.
+If you are ever experiencing suicidal thoughts or consider actions of self harm, please call or text 988 to speak with a counselor.
 You are not alone.
 :::

 :::tip